 Our UX research consultants will help define both the information that’s required and the best methods for capturing it to provide you with the objective answers you need to make sound design decisions upfront.

 When it comes to getting to know your users, spending time with them is essential.
-That’s why we use one-to-one interviews and group workshops to uncover the content, features and functionality that will serve, satisfy and delight.
+That’s why our UX research consultants use one-to-one interviews and group workshops to uncover the content, features and functionality that will serve, satisfy and delight.

-As well as finding out what users think, though, this approach also reveals how they behave - highlighting the subtle motivational triggers and persuasive ‘nudges’ that may otherwise have gone unnoticed.
-By really getting under their skin, you’ll be able to speak to your users at a much deeper, more personal level - delivering greater value for them while improving performance for you.
+As well as finding out what users think, though, our user research services also reveal how they behave – highlighting the subtle motivational triggers and persuasive ‘nudges’ that may otherwise have gone unnoticed.
+By really getting under their skin, you’ll be able to speak to your users at a much deeper, more personal level – delivering greater value for them while improving performance for you.

 While talking to your users is an unbeatable way to gather rich, relevant feedback, for a truly holistic picture you also need to combine it with the facts and figures that matter.

 Our user research consultants use analytics reviews and surveys to fill in any gaps in existing knowledge, and confirm assumptions about user segments, motivations, expectations, context of use, preferred devices, and more.